opentok/opentok-rtc/CONTRIBUTING.md

 ## Contributing code

-If you are contributing code to OpenTok Demo, please ensure the following:
+If you are contributing code to OpenTokRTC, please ensure the following:

 - Add test for any feature that you add or change.
 Tests go in the `./test` directory.
 - Run test locally and ensure they pass, so that you do not break any build.
 Run tests using: `$ grunt precommit`.